inwonakng/inwon.net/data/reading/tunetables.md

 ![Scalability comparison](/static/images/reading/tunetables/compare-scaling.png)

-> [!image/Comparison of scaling between TabPFN, CatBoost and TuneTables]
+> [!image] Comparison of scaling between TabPFN, CatBoost and TuneTables
 > The box in the lower left corner represents the *comfort zone* for TabPFN (\<3000 data points and \<100 features).
 The first plot shows that CatBoost dominates in the high-scale regime, while the secon dplot shows that TuneTables is more comparable.
 The third plot shows that TuneTables also outperforms TabPFN in this regime.

 ### Remedies for Scalability